GLOBAL MARKETS-Dollar, stocks rise as U.S. jobs data boosts taper talk

 the dollar rose against the yen on Friday after

-The debate over when the Fed starts to reduce the flow of
+The debate over when the Fed will start reducing the flow of

-view that the labor market in the world's biggest economy is on
+view that the job market in the world's biggest economy is on

 the mend.